Live Riverside County Listings

 Licensed CA Broker

-Kiri holds a California real estate broker's license (CA DRE #01408082) — a higher-level credential than a salesperson license, and one that matters when a distressed transaction hits compliance questions, lender-side complications, or unusual disclosure situations.
+Kiri holds a California real estate broker's license (CA DRE #01408082) — a higher-level credential than a salesperson license, and one that matters when a distressed transaction hits compliance questions, lender-side complications, PACE lien coordination, or unusual disclosure situations.

 Direct MLS Data

 Every Riverside County foreclosure and short sale surfaced here flows through the California Regional MLS — the same feed licensed agents access.
-This provides fewer stale listings, no speculative pre-listing entries, and pricing that reflects current agent-side data.
+Fewer stale listings, no speculative pre-listing entries, and pricing that reflects current agent-side data.

 Lender-Side Experience

 Short sale outcomes depend substantially on how an offer is presented to the lender's loss-mitigation team.
 Foreclosure offers are reviewed by bank asset managers, each with distinct internal procedures.
-Kiri understands the required documentation, appropriate presentation, and professional follow-up cadence that produces consistent responses.
+Kiri understands the required documentation and appropriate presentation.

 Important disclosures — please read.

 Each lender and servicer handles these transactions differently.
 There is no single, standardized foreclosure or short sale process.
-Every lender, loan servicer, and asset management team operates under its own internal policies, documentation requirements, review timelines, buyer-eligibility criteria, communication procedures, and approval workflows.
-The general timelines and steps described above represent typical patterns — not a guaranteed process for any specific listing.
-Actual timelines, requirements, and outcomes vary substantially by institution and by property.
+Every lender, loan servicer, and asset management team operates under its own internal policies, documentation requirements, review timelines, buyer-eligibility criteria, and approval workflows.
+The general timelines and steps described above represent typical patterns — not a guaranteed process for any specific listing or situation.

 Information may be inaccurate.
-Foreclosure and short sale data can change quickly and may be out of date.
-List prices, foreclosure status, short sale approval status, condition, lien positions, and availability are subject to change without notice.
+Foreclosure, short sale, market data, PACE lien statuses, and city STR ordinances change frequently and may be out of date.
+List prices, foreclosure status, short sale approval status, condition, lien positions, market medians, and availability are subject to change without notice.
 All information on this page and any linked search portal is deemed reliable but is not guaranteed.

 Independent verification is required.
-Buyers and interested parties must independently verify every material fact — including but not limited to price, status, title condition, physical condition, square footage, HOA obligations, and permitted use — with the listing broker, the county recorder, an escrow and title company, and their own legal counsel before making any offer or financial commitment.
+Buyers and interested parties must independently verify every material fact — including price, status, title, physical condition, square footage, HOA obligations, Mello-Roos, PACE liens, insurance availability, city STR ordinances, and permitted use — with the listing broker, the county recorder, an escrow and title company, and their own legal counsel before making any offer or financial commitment.

 Not legal, tax, or financial advice.
 Nothing on this page constitutes legal, tax, or financial advice.
 Foreclosure and short sale transactions in California are subject to specific consumer-protection statutes.
-Independent counsel — including a licensed real estate attorney and a certified tax professional — is strongly recommended for every buyer and every homeowner considering a short sale.
+Independent counsel — including a licensed real estate attorney, a certified public accountant (CPA), and, for homeowners facing hardship, a HUD-approved housing counselor — is strongly recommended.

 Frequently Asked Questions